Hardmath123/boxcars/README.md

 Boxcars works with both normal pairs and mutable `mpair`s, so you can mutate data structures and see how they affect the diagram instantaneously.

+This project is completely free to use, and MIT-licensed.
+Enjoy!